 10. Strawberries

-- Zero-Waste Bonus: Runners create free new plants
+Zero Waste Bonus: Runners get free new plants.

 - Reduce plant varieties to what you actually use.